Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 3. Update the `POSTGRES_PORT` environment variable to point to 5432.
 4. If required expose the port on the services `db-admin`, and `db-ods` services.
 Note these ports should be independent.

+NOTE - By default, PgBouncer logs the configuration file which contains sensitive information such as the host database username and password.
+This functionality can be disabled by applying the QUIET flag.
+The latest version of .env.example has the configuration variable ```PGBOUNCER_QUIET="true"``` which will suppress this messaging.
+However, older .env files that do not supply the PGBOUNCER\_QUIET configuration variable are still at risk of exposing this sensitive information in logs.
 ## Contributing

 The Ed-Fi Alliance welcomes code contributions from the community.
 For more information, see: